shlax/wisp/README.md

-simple implementation of the actor model with streaming
+simple implementation of the actor model with streams api